Today, I am going to be “in the zone.”

 5. Set A Pomodoro Timer

 As noted, you can’t be in flow state indefinitely.
-Your brain can’t sustain it and your schedule/work schedule may not allow it.
+Your brain can’t sustain it and the demands of your everyday life may not allow it.
 Using the Pomodoro method enables you to create both a starting and ending point for your flow state sessions.
 It also ensures that your brain can rest and rejuvenate after a period of deep focus.

 Ideally, your flow state session will last for at least four, 25-minute Pomodoros (90-120 minutes).
 After you’ve done the four sessions, you can give your brain a longer break (at least 15-20 minutes).
 During this longer break, you’ll probably come out of the flow state.
 This is why I recommend trying to do at least four Pomodoros.

-Initially, you may find it challenging to enter and sustain flow state.
+Initially, you may find the flow experience hard to achieve or maintain.
 If you’re accustomed to constantly answering emails, chatting with coworkers, or texting with friends, creating sustained focus will not be easy.
+It is important to keep practicing.
+In time your psychological flow will become easier to achieve.

 Start small.
 Start with the goal of entering flow state for 15 or 20 minutes.
 If this is too difficult, make the time even shorter.
 During these initial sessions, you’ll probably find your mind wandering and be tempted to check your email or hop on social media.